The 10 most famous people from Toronto

 Before he was Neo or Ted "Theodore" Logan, Keanu Reeves lived in Toronto.
 He attended four local high schools in five years, including De La Salle College and Etobicoke School for the Arts (which, at one point, expelled him).

-While he might call Pickering his hometown, the heartthrob du jour was actually born in Toronto and makes frequent visits to the city including his recent appearance at the MMVAs.
+While he might call Pickering his hometown, the heartthrob du jour was actually born in Toronto and is regularly spotted around King West.

 Drake isn't the only well-known successful artist from Toronto.
 The Weeknd, known for his hugely successful hits and fantastic hair, grew up in Scarborough.
 He is rumoured to have peddled his mixtape from the stockroom of a clothing shop he worked in at a young age, until he made it big on the world scale.